WHERE WE ARE

 OUR SOIL WILL BE OUR SOURCE OF RECOVERY

 The connection between our food and our soil is evident, but we are now making a connection between our soil and climate change.
 Biochar, a soil improvement product which has the ability to capture carbon and sequester it in the earth for over 1,000 years is a useful tool in our fight to mitigate climate change.
 A Cornell University study has estimated that 12% of current annual anthropogenic GHGE could be reduced through the sustainable production and use of biochar.

-During our 16-year history, YREA has consistently developed ecologically sound initiatives that address the problems we face in our warming world.
+During our 18-year history, YREA has consistently developed ecologically sound initiatives that address the problems we face in our warming world.

-YREA seeks funding to establish a non-profit social enterprise venture based on the production and sale of biochar.
-We will also explore how biochar can be integrated in carbon credit/cap and trade scenarios for municipalities and farmers and begin local research on the potential of biochar additive in animal feed and litter.
+YREA seeks partners to establish a social enterprise venture based on the production and sale of biochar.
+We will also explore how biochar can be integrated in carbon credit/cap and trade scenarios for municipalities and farmers and promote the potential of biochar additive in animal feed and litter.